 Since biblical times gardens have been horizontal, until Patrick Blanc starting greening the walls and courtyards of cities around the world.
 The inventor of the vertical garden, he is also the world’s leading expert.
 Blanc has created dozens of his botanical tapestries in public and private spaces: lush miniature forests of perennial plants, mosses, ferns and flowers, the key to whose success is the diversity of species used.
 The vertical garden is a new green vision for the interaction between cities, plants and people.
 As Frank Lloyd Wright said: ‘architects cannot bury their mistakes, but they can grow things over them’.
 Vertical gardening goes a step further, and has in turn given new stimulus to contemporary architecture both public and domestic.
 Originally inspired by the observation of plants in rainforest canopies or living on rocks around waterfalls, vertical gardening emulates natural ‘gardens’ on cliffs and mountain slopes that are fed by sunshine, wind energy, ambient moisture, dew and rain.
 The benefits include reduced pollution and flooding from rainwater run-off, additional insulation for buildings, and increased habitat for wildlife – as well as the vivid beauty of these living walls and their daily contribution to our concrete environment.
 Vertical space is empty and often free.
 For the urban gardener the vertical garden is practical, long lasting and even portable (Blanc has moved his own garden to three different addresses in Paris over a 28-year period).
 He will reveal with his unique authority the possibilities for greening our walls and courtyards, will explain the art of soil-less planting, and will show us how it is done.
 Read more.

-with Isabel Behncke, Cristián Samper, Ian McEwan, Ricardo Rozzi
+with Isabel Behncke, Cristián Samper, Fernanda Weinstein, Howard Charney, Ian McEwan, Ricardo Rozzi

 A 56 hour navigation along the Subantarctic seas on board the Stella Australis, visiting important geographical, scientific and anthropological milestones, including Pía Glacier, Wulaia Cove, Cape Horn, Puerto Williams and its Cape Horn Subantarctic Research Center.
 Science and technology experts will lecture attendees and Chilean public officials will describe the country’s effort to establish this territory as a natural laboratory for the world’s scientific community.
 The Magellan and Subantartic Region, contains one of the most important marine ecosystems in the world.
 Together with shaping the understanding of evolution, it plays a crucial role in mitigating greenhouse effects, absorbing large amounts of CO2 through phytoplankton, and its sea currents and closeness to Antarctica have an impact on world temperature SCHEDULE DAY ONE Saturday, December 2nd, 2017 10:00 / Departing flight from Santiago to Punta Arenas 14:00-16:00 / Lunch at Punta Arenas Sotito’s Restaurant 17:30 / Boarding the Stella Maris Ship 19:00 / Ship leaves for Pía Glacier 19:30 / Welcome remarks and drinks 20:30 / Dinner DAY TWO Sunday, December 3rd, 2017 08:00 to 09:00 / Breakfast 10:00 / Lecture 1 11:00/ Lecture 2 13:00 / Lunch 15:30 / Disembarkment at Pía Glacier 17:30 / Departure for Cape Horn 19:30 / Lecture 3 and drinks 20:30 / Dinner DAY THREE Monday, December 4th, 2017 06:00 / Arrival to Cape Horn 07:00 to 09:30 / Disembark at Cape Horn 09:30 to 10:30 / Breakfast 11:00/ Departure for Wulaia Cove 13:00/ Lunch 15:30/ Lecture 4 17:00/ Disembark at Wulaia Cove 19:00 / Back on board 20:30 / Dinner DAY FOUR Tuesday, December 5th, 2017 03:00 / Arrival at Puerto Williams 07:30 / Breakfast 09:00 / Disembark 10:00 / Excursion to Omora Ethnobotanical Park & Lecture 5 on the site 14:00 / Lunch on board 18:00 / Cape Horn – Sub-Antarctic Center Inauguration by Chilean President Mrs. Michelle Bachelet And Argentinian President Mr. Mauricio Macri (both TBC) 20:00 / Patagonian lamb & vegetables Barbecue 22:00 / Back on Board DAY FIVE Wednesday, December 6th, 2017 07:30 Breakfast 09:00 Disembark at Puerto Williams 10:00 Departure flights to Punta Arenas / Santiago & international connections.
 EXPEDITION FEE £7250 single occupancy. £9000 double occupancy.
 Reservation fee for single occupancy £1500.- Reservation fee for double occupancy – £1800 *Final deadline for total payment, July 31th Included: Local airfare and ground transportation, sailing that includes 4 nights, all meals and drinks, lectures, visits to the places previously described. *Not included international airfare, hotel in Santiago, travel or life insurance.
 TERMS & CONDITIONS The expedition requires a minimum of participants by July 31th to proceed If the program requires to be cancelled by RAD Foundation, participants will receive a full refund of monies paid.
 No refunds will be made for any part of this program on which participants choose not to participate after the expedition confirmation.
 Without limitation, RAD Foundation is not responsible for any injury, loss, or damage to person or property, delay or inconvenience in connection with the provision of any goods or services, any kind of illness, or other cause beyond the direct control of RAD Foundation.
 Read more.